wyhaines/tracer.cr/README.md

 # Tracer.cr

+*WARNING: This code is super-alpha.
+Details about its interface are likely to change.*

 Tracer.cr provides a facility for attaching tracing code to methods in Crystal code.

 This library is pretty low-level.
 It provides a simple interface to use to attach functionality to existing code, but doesn't provide any higher level functionality around that.
 It is intended to be a building block for constructing that higher level functionality - debugging, performance monitoring, or execution auditing, for example.